Whatbox Logo

 2. If CSRF tokens were employed, an expired token could prevent a user from logging out successfully and accidentally leaving a valid session open when they intentionally clicked "Logout".

-Due to the requirements for unique usernames and unique email addresses, username enumeration is possible in many areas of the site.
-We employ rate limiting to limit the volume of information that can be leaked this way.
+Due to the requirements for unique usernames and unique email addresses, enumeration is possible in four areas:

 Host header injections